goplot/goplot/README.md

   `*/5 * * * * /etc/chia/goplot/diskhand.sh`

-diskhand.sh overwrites a new log file with every run in logs/diskhand.log, unless the file has been set to a very large value as shown above.
+diskhand.sh overwrites a new log file with every run in logs/diskhand.log.
+It also will write a new disk file with every run for every disk it finds, unless the file has been set to a very large value as shown above.
+This means the files can be deleted and they will be recreated based on the current state of the disks.

 ### tractor.sh